project-origin/wallet/doc/concepts/attributes.md

 ### Sending hashed attributes

-To send a certificate with hashed attributes, the keys of the attributes simple needs to be added to the `hashed_attributes` array in the TransferRequest.
+To send a certificate with hashed attributes, the keys of the attributes must be added to the `hashed_attributes` array in the TransferRequest.

 ### Receiving hashed attributes